nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [==containiq.com: Kubernetes Events: In-Depth Guide & Examples== 🌟](https://www.containiq.com/post/kubernetes-events) Kubernetes events help you understand how Kubernetes resource decisions are made and they can be helpful for debugging.
 Learn more about k8s events in this in-depth guide.
 * [==loft.sh: Using Kubernetes Ephemeral Containers for Troubleshooting==](https://loft.sh/blog/using-kubernetes-ephemeral-containers-for-troubleshooting/)
 * [==speakerdeck.com/mhausenblas (redhat): Troubleshooting Kubernetes apps==](https://speakerdeck.com/mhausenblas/kubecologne-keynote-troubleshooting-kubernetes-apps)
+* [containiq.com: Debugging Your Kubernetes Nodes in the ‘Not Ready’ State | nodenotready](https://www.containiq.com/post/debugging-kubernetes-nodes-in-not-ready-state) Kubernetes clusters typically run on multiple “nodes” each having its own state.
+In this article, you’ll learn a few possible reasons a node might enter the **NotReady** state and how you can debug it.

 <center>
 [![learnk8s debug your pods](images/learnk8s_debug_your_pods.png){: style="width:30%"}](https://learnk8s.io/troubleshooting-deployments)